windicss/docs/features/shortcuts.md

 # Shortcuts

-It's quite common when you work on same set of utilities for multiple times.
-We provided this "shortcuts" feature allowing you to give the combinations of utilities names you can you use them everywhere inside your app without needing to duplicate yourself.
+It's quite common to get repetitive when you work on similar utility sets.
+We provide this "shortcuts" feature allowing you to give the combinations of utility names which you can reuse everywhere inside your app without needing to repeat yourself.

-By simply adding the `shortcuts` field to your configurations:
+Simply add the `shortcuts` field to your configuration:

 ```js windi.config.js
 export default {